September 18, 2020 Release (5.0.788.5)

 - Access the Installation Wizard (Sitecore Start Menu > Development Tools > Installation Wizard).

-- Upload and install the Coveo for Sitecore 5.0.788.5 package built for the specific version of Sitecore you’re running (e.g., Sitecore 9.0).
+- Upload and install the Coveo for Sitecore 5.0.788.5 package built for the specific version of Sitecore you’re running (for example, Sitecore 9.0).
 You can find it in Downloads.

 - When prompted to overwrite files, click Yes to all.